 - Wait: The Wait status places the student's enrollment on a wait list for the class with a time and date stamp for the request.
 Waitlisted students can then be added as an active enrollment to the class when a spot opens up; to give your staff complete control over the enrollment process, this is not done automatically.
 (Wait enrollments are assigned a yellow background in the Family/Student enrollments view.)

 - Please refer to our "What is a Wait List Enrollment?" document for more information on creating Wait List enrollments.

 When moving students from one enrollment type to another (such as from a Waitlisted enrollment to an Active enrollment), it is always important to consider the history that you want left behind on the student's enrollment records.

 For example, to maintain a record that the student was on the wait list, but then switched to an active enrollment, you will want to put a drop date on the original wait list enrollment, then create a brand new enrollment starting the next day with the active status.
 Simply changing the status on the enrollment from Wait to Active will not preserve the history of the previous enrollment status.

-When dropping one enrollment and creating another to maintain history, it is important to keep in mind how enrollment start dates/drop dates work in iClassPro:
+To maintain history when dropping one enrollment and creating another, it is important to keep in mind how enrollment start dates/drop dates work in iClassPro:

-- Enrollment Drop Date: As of 11:59 PM on this date, the student is dropped from their enrollment.
+- Enrollment Drop Date: The student's enrollment will be dropped as of 11:59 PM on the specified date.